telerik/blazor-docs/knowledge-base/upload-preview-image.md

 ## Solution

-Users can preview images that are uploaded through the [Upload component]({%slug upload-overview%}), or selected through the [FileSelect component]({%slug fileselect-overview%}).
-In Blazor, [previewing images is easier when using the FileSelect](#using-the-fileselect), but there are also other reasons to [choose the Upload over the FileSelect]({%slug upload-overview%}#upload-vs-fileselect) or vice-versa.
+Users can preview images that are uploaded through the [Upload component]({%slug upload-overview%}) or selected through the [FileSelect component]({%slug fileselect-overview%}).

+In Blazor, [previewing images is easier when using the FileSelect](#using-the-fileselect), but based on your requirements you might [choose the Upload over the FileSelect]({%slug upload-overview%}#upload-vs-fileselect) or vice versa.

 ### Using the Upload